Champagne Louis Roederer - Collection 244 Brut

 4.3/5

-A refined, classy Brut Haute Couture, with fine, persistent effervescence.
-On the palate, it offers great complexity and releases an impressive intensity of lemon and granny apple flavors, enriched by a hint of salt, a touch of butter and subtle toasted notes. apple, enriched by a hint of salt, a touch of butter and subtle toasted notes.
-Perfect balance between power, greed and mineral freshness, delicate, unctuous texture, long, savory finish wrapped in a hint of smoke.
-A perfect match for the delicacy of grilled Breton lobster and the generosity of a champagne sabayon for New Year's Eve.
-Score = 4.5.
+A refined and classy Haute Couture Brut with a fine and persistent effervescence.
+On the palate, it offers beautiful complexity and releases an impressive intensity of lemon and Granny Smith apple flavors, enriched with a hint of saltiness, a touch of butter, and subtle toasted notes.
+A perfect balance between power, richness and mineral freshness, with a delicate, creamy texture and a long, flavorful finish enveloped in a hint of smoke.
+It was a wonderful accompaniment to the delicacy of grilled Breton lobster and the generosity of a champagne sabayon for New Year's Eve.
+Rating = 4.5.

 See all reviews from this customer